 We think that the first kind of difficulty can be overcome with a reasonable amount of effort.
-It would be comparable to learning how to drive with a manual transmission; it seems hard at first but once you get the hang of it, it almost seems easier that the automatic.
+It would be comparable to learning how to drive with a manual transmission; it seems hard at first but once you get the hang of it, it seems almost as easy (and, some think, more fun) as the automatic.
 And you can go a little faster.
-(However, we understand that the large majority of drivers refuse to deal with it because it's too hard.)
+(However, we understand that the large majority of drivers refuse to deal with it because it's perceived as being just too hard.)

 - Difficulty with using the Dexter application, i.e. in understanding what a filter is and how to fill out the form to define one

 - Understanding the details regarding the datasets.
 You are not likely to have much luck extracting "just the data [you] want" when you don't have a clue about the source data.

 The second kind of difficulty - understanding the data - is not so simple.
 There are many different kinds of data and users arrive with widely varying background regarding the data.
 If the specific data source being accessed is very complex (such as a decennial census summary file or a collection of Base Tables from the American Community Survey) and the user has never worked with that sort of data, then there is a whole separate learning curve regarding what you can get and where it may be stored.
 The level of assistance that is available within Uexplore/Dexter varies with data collections.
 Some are much more well-documented than others, and many presume that the user comes in with some basic knowledge.